odicforcesounds/Art/readme.md

         - Maybe can refer to better links..
         - Maybe you will contribute.
   3. Each page can use HTML, CSS and JavaScript.
+  4. Some pages are reserved:

+  - Emotional Signals / We Came In Peace
+  - Shamanic Quest Dream / Lets Make Business
+  - ... add more (I need to organize all) - TODOS
+    - Reserved tracks are tracks that is reserved to me.
+(Only me can change them as they are the principle)

 # Expression